Chase Travel℠ offering Price Match Guarantee for hotel bookings (select cards only)

 In order to take advantage of their Price Match Guarantee, you have to submit your claim within 24 hours of making a reservation and at least 24 hours before the check-in time.
 When making the claim, you have to provide the lower price that you saw, a screenshot that shows the lower price and the same reservation details, as well as a link to where you saw the lower price.

-This is a nice addition for Sapphire Reserve and Sapphire Reserve for Business cardholders, especially seeing as it’ll work not only for regular hotel bookings, but for The Edit bookings too.
+This is a nice addition for Sapphire Reserve and Sapphire Reserve for Business cardholders, although I’m not convinced it’ll work for The Edit bookings seeing as the inclusions for that are unlikely to match any other publicly-available booking channel.
 The Price Match Guarantee is also valid for bookings with cash or points, so that’ll be useful if you’re also taking advantage of the Points Boost feature on Chase Travel℠.

 What’s a little bit of a shame is that Chase is only guaranteeing to match the price.
 With most hotel chains, if you submit a successful Best Rate Guarantee / Price Match Guarantee claim, they’ll not only match the lower price, but they’ll also either give you an additional discount or award bonus points.
 Still, being able to at least match the price is better than nothing.